kpedro88/Analysis/README.md

 ```
 root -b -l -q 'MakeAllDC.C+("root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV10")'
 ```
-This macro calls the macro `KPlotDriverDC.C`, which is a modification of the macro from the previous section that includes an extra input argument to specify the name of the output ROOT file.
 These macros use modified input files that split up each background process (rather than stacking them together, as done for plotting).
 The W+jets and ttbar processes are added together in the input file.
 The macro adds together the two single-lepton control region files after they are generated.